-It is necessary to choose electric devices that use less energy (i.e., waste less energy) that replace combustion devices.
+Choosing electric devices that use less energy (i.e., waste less energy) that replace combustion devices is necessary.
 Not all electric devices are the same.
 Even if they offer the same efficiency – for example – some may use less pressure, such as in-process air gas heaters like the Airtorch.
 Higher pressure drops correspond to significant wasted energy.
 Some may not offer warranties on heating elements.
 A better warranty equates to less downtime.

 The low-pressure drop feature makes them convenient to use with fans for comfort heating and drying.